Morphisms of CohFT algebras and quantization of the Kirwan map: Morphisms of CohFT algebras

-Recall that the notion of CohFT may be reformulated as a Frobenius manifold structure of Dubrovin \cite{dub:geom}, consisting of a datum $(V,g,F,1,e)$ of an affine manifold $V$, a metric $g$ on the tangent spaces, a potential $F: V \to k$ whose third derivatives provide the tangent spaces $T_t V$ with associative multiplications, a unity vector field $1$ and an Euler vector field $e$ providing a grading. \begin{proposition} (see \cite{man:fro}) An CohFT $(V, ( \mu^n)_{n \ge 2})$ has a canonical Frobenius structure with potential defined by $ F(v) = \sum_n \frac{1}{n!} \mu^n(v,\ldots, v) .$ Conversely, any Frobenius structure defines a CohFT. \end{proposition} Later, a weaker notion of {\em $F$-manifold} was introduced by Manin and Hertling \cite{her:weak}, which consists of a pair $(V,\circ)$ where $\circ$ is a family of multiplications on the tangent spaces $T_tV$ satisfying a certain axiom.
-In other words, one forgets the data $g,1,e$.
-If $(V,\circ)$ and $(W,\circ)$ are $F$-manifolds then a {\em morphism of $F$-manifolds} is a smooth map $\phi: V \to W$ whose derivative $D_t \phi$ is a morphism of algebras from $T_t V $ to $T_{\phi(t)}W $ for all $t \in V$.
-In particular, $D_0 \phi = \phi^1$ is an algebra homomorphism from $T_0 V$ to $T_{\phi^0} W$.
-The F(robenius) interpretation of morphism of CohFT is the following:
+Recall that the notion of CohFT may be reformulated as a Frobenius manifold structure of Dubrovin \cite{dub:geom}, consisting of a datum $(V,g,F,1,e)$ of an affine manifold $V$, a metric $g$ on the tangent spaces, a potential $F$ whose third derivatives provide the tangent spaces $T_v V$ with associative multiplications $\star_v: T_v^2V \to T_v V$, a unity vector field $1$ and an Euler vector field $e$ providing a grading.
+Any CohFT $(V, (\mu^n)_{n \ge 2})$ defines a formal Frobenius manifold \cite{man:fro} with formally associative products